dowlandaiello/eve/spec/eve.md

 first describe the core components and terms associated with Eve:

 - The "macrocosm"

   Ultimately, Eve's purpose is to simulate.
 These "simulations" take place on what one might describe as a three-dimensional "stage."
-In contrast with our universe, events occur on this "stage" in an entirely linear fashion.
+In contrast with our universe, events occur on this "stage" in an entirely linear fashion--that is, properties of the "macrocosm" are never altered in a way that affects certain parts of the simulation differently than others.
 For this reason, these three-dimensional "simulations" are referred to as "macrocosms."

+  In other words, a macrocosm is an ever-expanding, self-contained group of particles.
+Each individual point in this three-dimensional body is represented by a non-nil, functional particle (`c > 0 <= o`, where `c` is the functional complexity of a particle and `o` is the operating functional complexity of a particle).